kaspanet/docs/Specs/BIP143-like SigHashes.md

 ```

 Note this is different from bitcoin where SigHashSingle has the value 0b00000011.
-This was changed to make SigHashTypes a true bit-field
+This was changed to make SigHashType a true bit-field.
+In addition, SigHashType is always serialized as a single byte, whilst in bitcoin it is often serialized as
+a 4-byte uint, and only 1-byte in the signature itself.

 ### SigHash calculation